The-DevSec-Blueprint/dsb-blogging-assistant/README.md

 ## Overview

+>**NOTE**: Update documentation to add in the subscriber event job that runs every 24 hours.

 This is the super duper awesome framework that I've built to help automate the creation of blog posts based on my YouTube videos.
 Knocking out two birds with one stone!

 For this particular framework, I am using the following tools and technologies: